Govindupraveen/19CS302_Module_10/Ex no_46.md

-# EX 47 C function to insert a node in a linked list.
+# EX 46 C function to traverse the linked list and display it in the following format.
 ## DATE:
 ## AIM:
-To write a C function to insert a node in a linked list.
+To write a C function to traverse the linked list and display it in the following format.

 ## Algorithm
 1. Start.